 The efficacy and safety of the vaccine will be tested in a pre-clinical animal model.
-Furthermore, a scalable vaccine production process will be developed in preparation of GMP productions once the vaccine has proven preclinical efficacy.
+Furthermore, a scalable vaccine production process will be developed once the vaccine has proven preclinical efficacy.

 The availability of a safe and efficacious vaccine against COVID-19 will have a large social and economic impact by reduction of severe disease and mortality, lifting bans on (inter)national travel and large gatherings, as well as by reducing the burden on the public healthcare system.

 WBVR has developed a technique called ‘reverse genetics’.
 This allows genetic modification of Newcastle disease virus (NDV).
 NDV can cause disease in birds but is harmless for mammalian species including humans.
 WBVR has used the reverse genetics technique to develop NDV as a vaccine vector against human and animal infectious diseases.
 This vector technology will now be used to generate a vaccine against COVID-19.